awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-delete-subscription-topic.md

 When you no longer need a subscription or topic, you must first unsubscribe from the topic before you can delete the topic\.

-The following tutorial shows how you can use the AWS Management Console, the AWS SDK for Java, and the AWS SDK for \.NET to publish a message to a topic\.
+The following tutorial shows how you can use the AWS Management Console, the AWS SDK for Java, and the AWS SDK for \.NET to subscriptions and topics\.

 **Topics**
 + [AWS Management Console](#delete-subscription-topic-aws-console)